nadavmatalon/MCP9802/README.md

 - __CORE LIBRARY__: Create interger-math methods for getting/setting Temp/Hyst/Limit
 - __DEVICE INFORMATION STRING__: Replace use String class with string class or other alternative (?)
 - __COMMUNICATION STATUS RESULT STRING__: Replace use String class with string class or other alternative (?)

+## VERSION HISTORY

+__Ver.
+1.0.0__ - First release (26.9.16)
+__Ver.
+1.1.0__ - Small change in functionality: attempting to set hysteresis or limit beyond the legitimate range (-55°C - 125°C / -67°F - 257°F) now sets the register to the maximum/minumum allowable value rather than do nothing (4.10.16)

 ## LICENSE